timsutton/autopkg-ci/README.md

 ## Job workflow

 There exists a job for every that exists in the main AutoPkg [recipes](https://github.com/autopkg/recipes) repo.
-These jobs are generated automatically via a "seed" job that leverages the Job DSL plugin.
-With a short script using this Job DSL, we can effectively template a job at a higher level than raw config XML and parameterize which actual recipe that will be run in addition to any other variables.
+These jobs are generated automatically via a "seed" job that leverages the [Job DSL plugin](https://wiki.jenkins-ci.org/display/JENKINS/Job+DSL+Plugin).
+With a short script using this DSL, we can effectively template a job at a higher level than raw config XML and parameterize which actual recipe that will be run in addition to any other variables.

 The jobs run on a randomized repeating 4-hour window, and essentially run one script, located in `steps/autopkg_run.py`, which does a run of a single recipe.